nbarikipoulos/poppy-robot-core/README.md

   .select('all') // Select all motors
   .speed(150) // Set their speeds
-  .stiff() // Make them programmatically "drivable" .goto(0, true) // Then move all motors to position '0' degree awaiting the end of the movement .select('m1','m2') // Next select only the motors 'm1' and 'm2'...
+  .stiff() // Make them programmatically "drivable" .goto(0, 5, true) // Then move them to '0' degree in 5s, awaiting the end of movement .select('m1') // Select 'm1'
-  .rotate(30) // and apply them a rotation by +30 degrees.
+  .goto('150', 1) // And send instruction to move it to 150 degrees in 1s without awaiting the end of the movement .select('m6') // Select motor 'm6'
+  .rotate(90, 0.5, true) // And rotate it by +90 degrees in half of second.
+  .rotate(-90, 0.5) //...

 createPoppy().then(async poppy => {
   await poppy.exec(script)